- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 Can you visit Yellowstone in a day?
-While I recommend spending as much time in the park as possible, the short answer is yes.
+While you could, and we recommend, spend weeks in the park, the short answer is yes.
 Even if you only have one day in Yellowstone, it’s worth visiting.”

 Yellowstone National Park encompasses an area of nearly 3,500 square miles.
 While much of the park is in Wyoming, you’ll find it spreads into Montana and Idaho as well.
 Dedicated in 1872 by President Ulysses S. Grant, Yellowstone is America’s first national park and offers a diverse landscape.
 From lush forests to hydrothermal areas, to canyons and mountains, rivers, and valleys, Yellowstone is a playground for photographers and nature lovers.

 There is no shortage of things to do in Yellowstone.
 Ideally, one would take several days or a week to explore the vast landscape, but during a recent trip with my husband, time was not a luxury afforded us.
 Yellowstone was not our final destination, just a quick stop between Point A and Point B so we covered as much ground as we could in a short period of time.

 This is tough.
 There’s so much to see and do in Yellowstone that you really don’t want to miss a thing.
 But if you’re really pressed for time, these recommendations may help.

 Yellowstone National Park has the world’s largest collection of geysers.
 A visit to the park without taking the time to watch the Old Faithful eruption would be an injustice.
 Seating is available near the geyser, but my husband and I found the seats just outside the Old Faithful Lodge Cafeteria provided the perfect vantage point.
 Shaded during mid-morning in July, we were able to relax while we waited for the geyser to erupt – which happens every 35-120 minutes.
 According to the couple who joined us on our bench, our seats provided the best view of the erupting geyser.

 Stroll through Artist’s Paintpot